vitekkor/ast-kotlin-VorPAL-Internship/README.md

 # ast-kotlin-VorPAL-Internship

+A simple Kotlin code analyzer.

+During the work, a tree is built, which displays the structure of the program required to build the following metrics:

+1. Maximum inheritance depth
+2. Average depth of inheritance
+3. Average number of overridden methods
+4. Average number of fields in a class
+5. ABC metric

 ## Usage

 Just enter the path to the folder with the project on Kotlin or to the separate file (s).